WWY0219/scRNA-seq-tutorial/README.md

 # scRNA-seq-tutorial
-The relevant codes used by WWY for analyzing scRNA-seq.
+The relevant codes used by WWY for analyzing **scRNA-seq**.
 Please be careful!!!
+## Cellranger
+In this field, I don not know about this app.
+## Quality Control